microsoft/ODBC-Specification/ODBC 4.0.md

     1. Application calls [SQLNextColumn](#61-sqlnextcolumn) to retrieve the ordinal of the descriptor record that describes the column.

-    2. Application calls SQLBindCol (or equivalent) for the column, or retrieves the data directly using SQLGetData or SQLGetNestedHandle, as appropriate.
+    2. Application optionally calls SQLBindCol (or equivalent) for the column, or retrieves the data directly using SQLGetData or SQLGetNestedHandle, as appropriate.
+If array binding is used, then offsets are calculated from the first row and the driver sets the `str_len_or_indicator_ptr` of unused bound columns to `SQL_DATA_UNAVAILABLE` when the entire fetch operation for the array of rows completes.

     3. Application calls SQLNextColumn to continue fetching the current row.
 If SQLGetData has not been called for the column then any binding is applied, otherwise the column is skipped and processing continues for any remaining columns in the row.

-If the driver returns `SQL_DATA_AVAILABLE`, the application must not assume that any bound columns have been populated, regardless of their ordinal.
-The driver sets `str_len_or_indicator_ptr` for bound columns that have not yet been fetched and whose `str_len_or_indicator` does not specify `SQL_DATA_AT_FETCH` to `SQL_DATA_UNAVAILABLE`.
-If `str_len_or_indicator_ptr` is null, then the application must not make any asssumptions about which values are fetched until the entire fetch operation completes with SQL_SUCCESS or SQL_SUCCESS_WITH_INFO.
+If the driver returns `SQL_DATA_AVAILABLE`, the application must not assume that any bound columns have been populated, regardless of their ordinal, until the entire fetch operation completes with SQL_SUCCESS or SQL_SUCCESS_WITH_INFO.

 ### 3.9.5 Write Extensions for Dynamic Columns